overington/dissertation-scattering-amplitudes/dissertation/chapters/15-relativity.md

 We will begin by inspecting the systems and rules by which interactions between free particles can be described, and build our theory from there.
-We need to have a system by which we make measurements , and that measurement will take the same form, in all other inertial frames of reference.
+We need to have a system by which we make measurements, and that measurement will take the same form, in all other inertial frames of reference.
 This is the principle of relativity.